-As a result of the enlargement of the Community through the entry of Denmark, Ireland and the United Kingdom, the latter countries will adopt the common external tariff in four stages between 1 January 1974 and 1 July 1977.
+As a result of the enlargement of the Community through the entry of Denmark, Ireland, and the United Kingdom, the latter countries will adopt the common external tariff in four stages between January 1, 1974, and July 1, 1977.
 This will result in many instances in a further lowering of tariffs since the British and Irish tariffs are generally somewhat higher than the common external tariff.
-The British tariff on industrial products for example, averages 7.6%, compared with the Community's 6.0%.
+The British tariff on industrial products for example, averages 7.6 per cent, compared with the Community's 6.0 per cent.

 Since 1958 the Community has been a dynamic fast-growing market for American exports.
-In 1958 the Community imported 2,808 million units of account3 worth of goods from the United States, while exporting 1,664 million u.a. there.
-In 1972 the Community of Six imported 8,585 million u.a. from the U.S. and exported goods to the value of 8,321 million u.a. to the U.S. For the enlarged Community the corresponding figures in 1972 were imports of 11,900 million u.a. from the U.S. and exports of 11,713 million u.a. to the U.S.
+In 1958 the Community imported 2.808 billion units of account (UA) worth of goods from the United States, while exporting UA 1.664 billion there.
+In 1972 the Community of Six imported UA 8.585 billion from the United States and exported goods to the value of UA 8.321 billion to the United States.
+For the enlarged Community the corresponding figures in 1972 were imports of UA 11.900 billion from the United States and exports of UA 11.713 billion to the United States.

 The rate of growth of American exports towards the Community has been faster than the increase of American exports to many other areas of the world.
-According to American statistics, from 1962 to 1972 American exports to the Community grew by 143%.
-During the same period American exports rose by 127% to all other areas and by 132% towards the original seven countries of EFTA.
+According to American statistics, from 1962 to 1972 American exports to the Community grew by 143 per cent.
+During the same period, American exports rose by 127 per cent to all other areas and by 132 per cent towards the original seven countries of the European Free Trade Association (EFTA).